nikolaydubina/treemap/README.md

 ## Algorithms

 * `Squarified` algorithm for treemap layout problem.
 This is very common algorithm used in Plotly and most of visualization packages. _"Squarified Treemaps", Mark Bruls, Kees Huizing, and Jarke J. van Wijk, 2000_
+* `Tree-Hue Color` algorithm for generating colors for nodes in treemap.
+The idea is to represent hierarchical structure by recursively painting similar hue to subtrees. _Nikolay Dubina, 2021_

 ## Contributions